-Ticket to Ride is a cross country train adventure board game that uses cards to claim railway routes.
+Ticket to Ride is a cross country train adventure board game where cards are used to claim railyway routes.
 You start out the game with 'tickets' - routes you need to complete.
-During your turn you can either draw train cards (used to make routes of the corresponding color), or make routes which connect cities together.
+Each turn, you draw new train cards or form routes to connect cities.
+The longer the route, the more points you earn.
+Bonuses are given for especially long routes that connect distant cities.

 Ranked in these QuestionsQuestion Ranking